CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 The data is down-sampled from 512Hz to 256 Hz.
 Externals are all deleted since not everyone has externals.
 So we cannot use them as a reference.
 We apply a 1Hz (filter order 1690) and 50Hz (filter order 136) filter.
 We add channel info to all the channel.
 For this we use the following 3 files: standard-10-5-cap385, Cap160_fromBESAWebpage, BioSemi64.
 The first 2 are from BESA and have the correct layout.
 The 3rd is needed for the MoBI data.
+You can find these in the Functions and files folder (inside the src folder).
 Lastly this script uses eeglab's clean_artifacts function deletes the bad channels.
 Channels will get deleted by the standard noise criteria, if they are flat over 4 seconds and the function checks if channels are overly correlated with each other. **double check this last statement**

 #### C_manual_check